swcarpentry-ja/carpentries-coc/policies/privacy.md

 rights, to protect the rights and safety of others, or to assist with industry efforts to control fraud, spam or other undesirable conduct.

-If the SCF contracts with a third party to provide a particular service, we may release the information we collect to that third party, provided that the third party has agreed to use at least the same level of privacy protections described in this Privacy Policy, and is permitted to use the information only for the
+If the TC contracts with a third party to provide a particular service, we may release the information we collect to that third party, provided that the third party has agreed to use at least the same level of privacy protections described in this Privacy Policy, and is permitted to use the information only for the